hebishmax/Silver-voting-ap/README.md

 User-generated polls

-Connecting a MetaMask wallet to pay with BNB (token fee)
+Connecting a MetaMask wallet to pay with ETH (token fee)

 Recording votes on the blockchain for absolute transparency